Thursday, 25 November 2010

 Although bigheaded I am also lovely.
 When it comes to the writing of fiction I believe that my own concepts and conceits are nearly always vastly superior to those of other writers; that's the bigheaded part of my personality.
 However, I am willing to admit that occasionally a writer who isn't me comes up with an even better concept or conceit than my own average standard; that's the lovely part of my character.
 Which do you prefer?
 Come on, don't be shy.

-does happen.
+It doesn't happen very often that a contemporary writer creates a concept or conceit that has me frothing with envy, but it does happen.
 A few years ago, a writer (whose name I have forgotten) casually mentioned that he was writing a novel about a town full of quaint buildings and people that is found up Dylan Thomas's arse.
 I jumped up and grabbed my shadow by the scruff.
 "Why the heck didn't I think of that myself?"
 I thundered.
 For anyone who isn't Welsh the satirical genius of that idea will probably be lost.
 If so, take my word for the fact of its brilliance.

 The kind of fiction I like best tends to be generated or guided by fundamental concepts that are rather more abstract than those favoured by readers of more orthodox fiction.
 Crack addicts huddled in sodium shadows don't do much for me; nor am I overly interested in the use of physical props; emotional entanglements and psychological interactions don't move me as much as they ought to.
 I prefer highly formal, abstract, unique and absurdist logical frameworks.
 My taste in literature isn't solely confined to works that bear this hallmark, of course, but writers who do tend in this direction (at least some of the time) will always command my attention more than writers who never do.